sam575/Deep-Learning-n-Ubuntu-Hacks/README.md

 ```

 >ssh using pem file

+#or use aliases in /etc/hosts and .ssh/config
 ```
 ssh -i xxx.pem rakhil@xxx.xxx.xxx.xxx
 ```
-#aliases in /etc/hosts and .ssh/config

 >curr time
 ```